most often caused by a virus, which resolves on its own. But tonsillitis can be

 (tonsillectomy) is still a common procedure, particularly for children.
 But it is

-not performed nearly as often as it was in the past.
+not done nearly as often as it was in the past.
 Tonsillectomy may be

 considered to treat tonsillitis when a child has serious complications,